 Drinking sufficient water is a necessity as it provides a lot of benefits.
-A lot of importance is given to drinking purified water, which is free of contaminants to avoid water borne diseases and stay healthy.
+A lot of importance is given to drinking purified water, which is free of contaminants to avoid water-borne diseases and stay healthy.
 However, many of us are unaware of the fact that drinking too much water can actually do more harm than good.
 The condition, which is known as hyponatremia, can be quite dangerous, especially for athletes.
-In this blog, we discuss in detail about the less known topic of hyponatremia and the ways to prevent it.
+In this blog, we discuss in detail the less known topic of hyponatremia and the ways to prevent it.
 Read on.

 What is Hyponatremia?

 Hyponatremia is a condition when the sodium in your blood is below normal.
-Sodium is necessary for a number of essential functions in your body such as the maintaining fluid balance, normal functioning of your nervous system and regulating your blood pressure.
+Sodium is necessary for a number of essential functions in your body such as maintaining fluid balance, normal functioning of your nervous system, and regulating your blood pressure.
 Also referred to as water intoxication, hyponatremia occurs as a result of excess water intake and lack of sodium replacement after a strenuous exercise session.
 Low levels of sodium may cause your cells to swell and lead to a number of health problems.
 The normal sodium level in your blood needs to be between 135 – 145 milliEquivalents/liter (mEq/L).
-If at any time, the sodium level falls below the limit mentioned above, you need to take precautions restore it.
+If at any time, the sodium level falls below the limit mentioned above, you need to take precautions to restore it.

 Symptoms of Hyponatremia

 If you have mild hyponatremia, there may not be any symptoms.
 However, if the sodium level in your body is too less, here are some of the symptoms that you may notice:

 - Headache or confusion